Using statements and ratios to assess financial success

 Note that total liabilities include long-term debt for equipment, vehicles, farmland and quota, as well as short-term liabilities such as a line of credit, operating loan and unpaid invoices and credit card balances.

-Total assets included fixed assets such as farmland, buildings and equipment as well as current assets.
+Total assets included fixed assets such as farmland, buildings and equipment as well as current assets like inventory and prepaid supplies.

 The debt-to-asset ratio indicates the amount of debt for each dollar of assets.
-Although financial advisor’s views may differ slightly, a ratio of less than 0.25 is strong, between 0.25 and 0.40 is satisfactory, and more than 0.40 is weak (highly leveraged).
+Although financial advisor’s views may differ slightly, a ratio of less than 0.25 is strong, between 0.25 and 0.60 is satisfactory, and more than 0.60 is concerning (highly leveraged), this means 60% of all of your assets are financed with debt.

 Example: